 - Be identified by the HCC as an eligible loan repayment practice site; - Be committed to employing a health professional full-time (minimum of 40 hours/week, for a minimum of 45 weeks each service year.
-The 40 hours per week

-- may be compressed into no less than 4 day/week, with no more than 12 hour hours of work in any 24-hour period.
-For more detailed information on required clinician hours please see Appendix A. - Provide assurance that compensation to Loan Repayment Clinician(s) will be comparable to prevailing rates in the area; - Provide adequate documentation of the medical care that will be provided by the Loan Repayment Clinician; and - Certify that the Loan Repayment Clinician will provide health care services to Medicare, Medicaid, State Children Health Insurance Program (S-CHIP), and/or uninsured patients. - All practice site sponsors must not have been convicted of any felony, including but not limited to violent felonies, as so defined under either Federal or State law and as more particularly defined and enumerated in 11 Del.C.Sec.4201; and not have been convicted or found guilty of, or disciplined by this or any other State licensing Board or Agency authorized to issue a certificate to practice medicine or dentistry in this or any other State, for unprofessional conduct as so defined in 24 Del.C.Sec.1731.
+The 40 hours per week may be compressed into no less than 4 day/week, with no more than 12 hour hours of work in any 24-hour period.
+For more detailed information on required clinician hours please see Appendix A. - Provide non-federal matching funds equal to half (50%) of each total award; - Provide assurance that compensation to Loan Repayment Clinician(s) will be comparable to prevailing rates in the area; - Provide adequate documentation of the medical care that will be provided by the Loan Repayment Clinician; and - Certify that the Loan Repayment Clinician will provide health care services to Medicare, Medicaid, State Children Health Insurance Program (S-CHIP), and/or uninsured patients. - All practice site sponsors must not have been convicted of any felony, including but not limited to violent felonies, as so defined under either Federal or State law and as more particularly defined and enumerated in 11 Del.C.Sec.4201; and not have been convicted or found guilty of, or disciplined by this or any other State licensing Board or Agency authorized to issue a certificate to practice medicine or dentistry in this or any other State, for unprofessional conduct as so defined in 24 Del.C.Sec.1731.